xiaoxianhjy/ms-agent/docs/en/GetStarted/Installation.md

 pip install -e .
 ```

-If using DeepResearch or CodeScratch, there may be additional dependencies.
+If using DeepResearch or CodeGenesis, there may be additional dependencies.
 Please install according to the corresponding README documentation.

 ## Images